Skip to main content

 When a new TCP session is established, data is sometimes not transmitted immediately.
 The parameter defines the time during which the balancer waits for data transmission for inspection on an already established connection.

-To specify the TCP wait timeout for balancer requests to servers, use the annotation:
+To specify the TCP wait timeout for balancer requests to servers, add an annotation to the Gateway object manifest:

 loadbalancer.openstack.org/timeout-tcp-inspect: "<value>"